bcokert/brandonokert.com/source/_drafts/Scaling-with-Docker-Part-2.md

 2016-... http-in webservers/server_2 ...
 2016-... http-in webservers/server_3 ...
 ```

+From the above, you can see that the load balancer sent the first request to server_1, the second request to server_2, and the final request to server_3.

 You can check real time service discovery is working by destroying some containers, then checking on consul: